Statement of Intent: Period Products Act

 Dundee and Angus College Statement of College–Based Provision, based on dedicated future funding from the Scottish Government.

-Since 2018 Dundee and Angus College has been delivering on the Scottish Government requirement to provide access to free sanitary products in schools, colleges, and universities, to support equality, dignity and rights for those who menstruate, and to ensure that lack of access to products does not impact on an individual’s ability to fully participate in education at all levels.
+Since 2018, Dundee and Angus College have been delivering on the Scottish Government's requirement to provide access to free sanitary products in schools, colleges, and universities, to support equality, dignity and rights for those who menstruate, and to ensure that lack of access to products does not impact on an individual’s ability to fully participate in education at all levels.

 Statement of Intent